Sámi people: Sweden

 Sweden recognised the existence of the "Sámi nation" in 1989, but the ILO Indigenous and Tribal Peoples Convention, C169 has not been adopted.
 The Sametingslag was established as the Swedish Sámi Parliament on 1 January 1993.
 In 1998, Sweden formally apologized for the wrongs committed against the Sámi.

 Sámi is one of five national minority languages recognized by Swedish law.
 The Compulsory School Ordinance states that Sámi pupils are entitled to be taught in their native language; however, a municipality is only obliged to arrange mother-tongue teaching in Sámi if a suitable teacher is available and the pupil has a basic knowledge of Sámi.

-In 2010, after 15 years of negotiation, Laponiatjuottjudus, an association with Sámi majority control, will govern the UNESCO World Heritage Site Laponia.
+In 2010, after 15 years of negotiation, Laponiatjuottjudus, an association with Sámi majority control, were handed control over the UNESCO World Heritage Site Laponia.
 The reindeer-herding law will apply in the area as well.

 Finland

 The act establishing the Finnish Sámi Parliament (Finnish: Saamelaiskäräjät) was passed on 9 November 1973.
 Sámi people have had very little representation in Finnish national politics.
 In fact, in 2007, Janne Seurujärvi, a Finnish Centre Party representative, became the first Sámi ever to be elected to the Finnish Parliament.

-Finland ratified the 1966 U.N.
-Covenant on Civil and Political Rights though several cases have been brought before the U.N.
-Human Rights Committee.
+Finland ratified the 1966 UN Covenant on Civil and Political Rights though several cases have been brought before the UN Human Rights Committee.
 Of those, 36 cases involved a determination of the rights of individual Sámi in Finland and Sweden.
 The committee decisions clarify that Sámi are members of a minority within the meaning of Article 27 and that deprivation or erosion of their rights to practice traditional activities that are an essential element of their culture do come within the scope of Article 27.
 Finland recognized the Sámi as a "people" in 1995, but has yet to ratify ILO Convention 169 Concerning Indigenous and Tribal Peoples.

 Sámi in Finland have had access to Sámi language instruction in some schools since the 1970s, and language rights were established in 1992.
 There are three Sámi languages spoken in Finland: North Sámi, Skolt Sámi and Inari Sámi.
 Of these languages, Inari Sámi, which is spoken by about 350 speakers, is the only one that is used entirely within the borders of Finland, mainly in the municipality of Inari.

 The case of J. Lansman versus Finland concerned a challenge by Sámi reindeer herders in northern Finland to the Finnish Central Forestry Board's plans to approve logging and construction of roads in an area used by the herdsmen as winter pasture and spring calving grounds.
 Finland has denied any aboriginal rights or land rights to the Sámi people; in Finland, non-Sámi can herd reindeer.